Kossit73/Goat-Farming-Financial-Model/README.md

 # Goat Farming Financial Model

-This repository provides a small helper around the goat farming Excel template so that you can analyse the income statement, cash flow, and valuation data in Python.
+This repository provides a lightweight set of helpers for assembling a goat farming financial model from manually entered schedules.
+Instead of relying on an Excel workbook, you can capture the timeline directly in Python, via CSV, or through the included Streamlit dashboard.

 ## Installation